Punta Arenas Southern Patagonia, Chile Travel Guide

 This directly supports local businesses and families.

-While formal community-tourism projects based on are limited, guesthouses give valuable interaction.
+While formal community-based tourism initiatives are limited, guesthouses give valuable interaction.

-Learn about local life and traditions from your hosts.
+Learn about local way of life and customs from your hosts.

 Punta Arenas food scene builds on its rugged environment and historical influences.